openfheorg/openfhe-numpy/README.md

 | `sum`       | Sum along axis              | `onp.sum(a, axis)`              |

 ## Current Limitations
-In the current version, the OpenFHE-NumPy package supports operations on a single ciphertext vector, where each encrypted array variable (which has type CTArray or PTArray) contains only a single encoding vector.
+In the current version, the OpenFHE-NumPy package supports operations on single-ciphertext vectors/matrices, where each encrypted array variable (which has type CTArray or PTArray) contains only a single encoding vector.

 For example, we can consider a matrix:
 ```